BlueBrain/psp-validation/doc/source/tutorial.rst

  - for each pair:

    - run ``NUM_TRIALS`` simulations with different base seed

+In *current clamp* mode, it will also:

+ - for each pair:
-   - extract PSP amplitude from "average" voltage trace
+   - extract PSP amplitude from "average" voltage trace (spiking trials are not taken into account)
  - calculate mean / std of obtained amplitudes
  - calculate conductance scaling factor, if reference data is provided
  - dump mean / std of obtained amplitudes, as well as scaling factor to :ref:`summary file <Summary file>`